Heidi Quicksilver

 Specialties:

-• Workflow assessment and streamlining
+• Workflow assessment, development, and streamlining - cutting through entrenched processes.

 Experience